girls-basketball-recruiting/gbr/packages/scraper/README.md

 # College Scraper

-Scrapes women's college basketball programs from NCSA Sports and uploads to Vercel Edge Config.
+Scrapes women's college basketball programs from NCSA Sports and imports into Payload CMS.

 ## Setup

 1. Create a `.env` file based on `.env.example`
-2. Get your Edge Config ID and Vercel token from the Vercel dashboard
+2. Add your database connection string (same as your web app)
 3. Install dependencies:

 ```bash